learn-co-curriculum/uci-mod-3-methods-review/README.md

 ```

 You'll notice that when you run your program, there is no output and nothing
 happens.
-We successfully defined the method, but never executed it anywhere in
+We successfully _defined_ the method, but never _executed_ or _called_
-the code.
-It's like we screwed in a new lightbulb, but haven't turned it on.
+it anywhere in the code.
+It's like we screwed in a new lightbulb, but never
+flipped the switch to "on."

 Update the code in `greeting.rb` to read:

 ```ruby